 Best Linux games released in 2016

 Before we go on seeing the games, let me make a few things clear.
 When I say, released in 2016, I mean the game to be released for Linux this year.
 Some games might have been released earlier for other platforms.
+If you want, you can check out this list of best Linux games on Steam.

 Second thing, games discussed here might not be free.
 Most games are premium games so you might have to take out your credit card.